 Overview

-Learn essential skills and get hands-on experience
+Learn essential skills and get hands-on clinical experience

-You’ll learn essential skills and core competencies to help you practise safely and establish good relationships with your clients.
+You’ll learn essential skills and core competencies to help you practise safely and establish good working relationships with your clients.
 You’ll also get to complete clinical placements in a public sector or voluntary organisation to gain practical experience.

 Once you complete the course, you’ll be sought after for roles including counsellor or psychotherapist in public or private healthcare, education or other organisations.